 We left for Kasol in Himachal Pradesh from Amritsar (Punjab) by car.
 My batchmate Vikram and I wanted to visit Parvati valley.
 Vikram stays in Amritsar.
+Parvati Valley is well known among travellers for its psychedelic parties and free-flowing hashish that originates from the ancient village of Malana in North India’s Himachal Pradesh region.
 It was almost evening when we reached Kasol.
 Kasol is a lovely small town, also known as “Mini Israel” because of its hippie culture and large number Israelis staying there.

 We had our breakfast in Kasol and headed to Jari, around 8 km from Kasol, from where we needed a permit to drive further towards Malana.
 There is a point from where there is climb by stairs to Malana.
 It’s almost 15 km from Kasol.
 But around 5 km of the road is a driver’s nightmare.

 By far, Malana is the most intriguing village of Parvati valley and luring curious souls from all over the world.
 Road to Malana was quite different from rest of Parvati valley.

 The road is extremely bad with hairpin bends.
 From that point, the village is almost 2 km away.
 But in that mountain, it’s quite a hike.
 Normally local residents take about 30 to 45 minutes to reach, which was covered by me and my friend in almost 2 hours.

 We were inspired on the way when we saw old ladies (locals) carrying loads of firewood and climbing the stairs.
 The hike is not easy and we made it.
 For people like us used to urban lifestyle, the hike is not an easy one, but yes, it’s definitely worth.